+Cash compromises cash on hand and cash at bank.
 All demand and time deposits and highly liquid, low risk investments with original maturities of three months or less at the date of purchase are considered equivalent to cash.
+Cash and cash equivalents that are restricted as to their use are classified as Restricted cash in the Consolidated Balance Sheets.